aws-samples/serverless-patterns/cloudwatch-logs-to-opensearch/readme.md

 ![Architecture diagram](architecture.png)

-1. CloudWatch Logs sends log data to Kinesis Data Firehose
+1. CloudWatch Logs sends log data to Amazon Data Firehose
-2. Kinesis Data Firehose buffers the data, triggers Lambda to transform the log data, and delivers it to S3
+2. Amazon Data Firehose buffers the data, triggers Lambda to transform the log data, and delivers it to S3
 3. S3 notifications are sent to SQS when new log files are added
 4. SQS triggers OpenSearch Ingestion to ingest new data
 5. OpenSearch Ingestion pulls transformed logs from S3 and loads into OpenSearch